Health Safety and Safeguarding Policy

 - To protect the personal data of Members

-- To ensure compliance with relevant applicable legislation including the safeguarding of Children and Vulnerable Adults
+- To comply with relevant applicable legislation including Safeguarding of Children and Vulnerable Adults

 - To review and revise this policy as necessary at regular intervals

 - Responsibilities Overall and final responsibility for health, safety and safeguarding is that of the Council as Trustees of the Club.
 Day to day responsibility for promoting and liaising on health and safety related matters is delegated to the named Health and Safety officer (HSO)

 Field Trip Leaders should ensure that all participants are aware of the health and safety measures laid down for Field Trips, and that an appropriate Risk Assessment is carried out in advance of any Event.

 To comply with Health and Safety regulations, Members and Volunteers should –

 - co-operate with Leaders on health and safety matters